Plan Your In-Person Apartment Visits

 - A list of questions to ask the apartment manager

-- A pen and paper (or digital instrument) to take down the answers and make any notes
+- A pen and paper or digital device to take down the answers and make any notes

 - A digital camera to take pictures of the apartment